jensengroup/molstat/index.md

 dynamics equations, periodic boundary conditions, energy minimization, force fields theory.

-## You will optain the following skills
+## You will obtain the following skills

 Plan, implement and use software packages
 Using python for simulation of nanosystems